$35,000 - $54,000*

 This course will examine the definition, classification, origin, and treatment of abnormal behavior.
 Categories of disorders discussed will include personality, anxiety, mood, somatoform, dissociative, sexual, psychotic, developmental- related and addictive disorders.
 Research methodology in abnormal psychology, historical perspective, the assessment process, ethical issues and use of the DSM will also be emphasized.
-Please note outcomes are written to OBR standards using OBR language.
+Please note outcomes are written to ODHE (Ohio Department of Higher Education) standards using ODHElanguage.
 Ohio Articulation Number OSS017.
 This course meets the requirements for OTM in Social and Behavioral Science TMSBS

 SOCY 1010 - Introduction to Sociology

 Introduction to the theoretical foundations and methods used to gather, interpret, and evaluate data in sociology.
 Insight into how society is organized by focusing on the structure and function of social institutions, the impact of culture and socialization on individuals and groups, and systems of stratification among various racial and ethnic, social class, gender and sexuality groups.
 Please note outcomes are written to OBR standards using OBR language.
 Ohio Articulation Number OSS021.
 This course meets the requirements for OTM in Social and Behavioral Science TMSBS.

 Sociological exploration of American racial and ethnic groups.
 Emphasis placed on the social construction of race and ethnicity, patterns of intergroup contact.
 Historical comparative analysis of selected groups with emphasis on economic, political and structural inequalities.
 Please note outcomes are written to OBR standards using OBR language.
 Ohio Articulation Number OSS 050 Race and Ethnicity .
 This course also meets the requirements for OTM in Social and Behavioral Sciences TMSBS.